 - No, it didn’t help me in my everyday life.
 I was bored out of my skull.
 I could have stood up and taught the material.

 And honestly, I passed the exam by a whisker.
 No one prepared me for the fact that the exam asked me questions about situations I had never seen in real life.
-(And as an advanced practice nurse, I had been helping breastfeeding mothers for 8 years before I took the IBLCE exam.)
+(And as an advanced practice nurse, I had been helping breastfeeding mothers for 8 years before I took the IBCLC exam.)

-Even now, after having taken the IBLCE exam 5 times, I always get a few questions I did not see coming.
+Even now, after having taken the IBCLC exam 5 times, I always get a few questions I did not see coming.
 (And I turn around and integrate those concepts into my updated comprehensive course!)

 The right lactation education course will teach you things you didn’t already know and get you to dive deeper into topics.